Pool (NASDAQ:POOL) Updates FY 2021 Earnings Guidance

-Several brokerages recently issued reports on POOL.
-Robert W. Baird lifted their target price on Pool from $465.00 to $490.00 and gave the company an outperform rating in a research note on Friday.
-Jefferies Financial Group reissued a hold rating and set a $410.00 target price on shares of Pool in a research note on Wednesday, May 5th.
-KeyCorp lifted their target price on Pool from $450.00 to $500.00 and gave the company an overweight rating in a research note on Tuesday, June 8th.
-The Goldman Sachs Group assumed coverage on Pool in a report on Tuesday, May 18th.
-They set a buy rating and a $535.00 price target for the company.
-Finally, Loop Capital raised their price target on Pool from $470.00 to $485.00 and gave the company a hold rating in a report on Friday.
-Five equities research analysts have rated the stock with a hold rating and three have given a buy rating to the company’s stock.
-The stock currently has a consensus rating of Hold and a consensus target price of $462.14.
+A number of brokerages have weighed in on POOL.
+Zacks Investment Research lowered shares of Pool from a buy rating to a hold rating and set a $482.00 target price for the company. in a research report on Thursday, July 1st.
+Robert W. Baird lifted their price objective on shares of Pool from $465.00 to $490.00 and gave the company an outperform rating in a research note on Friday, July 23rd.
+The Goldman Sachs Group assumed coverage on Pool in a research report on Tuesday, May 18th.
+They set a buy rating and a $535.00 target price on the stock.
+KeyCorp lifted their price target on Pool from $450.00 to $500.00 and gave the company an overweight rating in a research report on Tuesday, June 8th.
+Finally, Loop Capital increased their price objective on Pool from $470.00 to $485.00 and gave the stock a hold rating in a report on Friday, July 23rd.
+Five research analysts have rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
+The stock currently has a consensus rating of Hold and an average price target of $462.14.

-The business also recently announced a quarterly dividend, which was paid on Friday, May 28th.
+The business also recently declared a quarterly dividend, which was paid on Friday, May 28th.
 Stockholders of record on Monday, May 17th were issued a $0.80 dividend.
-This is a boost from Pool’s previous quarterly dividend of $0.58.
+This is a positive change from Pool’s previous quarterly dividend of $0.58.
 The ex-dividend date was Friday, May 14th.
-This represents a $3.20 dividend on an annualized basis and a dividend yield of 0.69%.
-Pool’s payout ratio is 38.00%.
+This represents a $3.20 dividend on an annualized basis and a dividend yield of 0.67%.
+Pool’s dividend payout ratio is presently 38.00%.

-In related news, General Counsel Jennifer M. Neil sold 1,795 shares of the firm’s stock in a transaction that occurred on Monday, May 24th.
-The stock was sold at an average price of $430.80, for a total transaction of $773,286.00.
-Following the completion of the sale, the general counsel now directly owns 12,794 shares of the company’s stock, valued at approximately $5,511,655.20.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, VP Romain Kenneth G. St sold 12,500 shares of the firm’s stock in a transaction that occurred on Monday, April 26th.
-The stock was sold at an average price of $413.17, for a total value of $5,164,625.00.
-Following the sale, the vice president now directly owns 96,487 shares of the company’s stock, valued at $39,865,533.79.
+In other Pool news, Vice Chairman De La Mesa Manuel J. Perez sold 17,106 shares of the company’s stock in a transaction that occurred on Monday, May 3rd.
+The stock was sold at an average price of $428.20, for a total value of $7,324,789.20.
+Following the completion of the sale, the insider now owns 70,342 shares of the company’s stock, valued at $30,120,444.40.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
+Also, VP Romain Kenneth G. St sold 9,310 shares of the business’s stock in a transaction that occurred on Monday, May 10th.
+The stock was sold at an average price of $444.97, for a total transaction of $4,142,670.70.
+Following the completion of the sale, the vice president now owns 88,517 shares of the company’s stock, valued at $39,387,409.49.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 50,711 shares of company stock valued at $21,757,571.
-Company insiders own 4.00% of the company’s stock.
+Insiders have sold a total of 41,211 shares of company stock valued at $18,002,946 over the last ninety days.
+4.00% of the stock is currently owned by insiders.

 Pool Company Profile